Philadelphia Flyers: Multiple makeovers (2014–present)

-The Flyers entered the postseason "bubble" in Toronto as the fourth seed in the Eastern Conference, meaning they had clinched a playoff appearance and were to play in a seeding round-robin between the top 4 teams of the conference.
-The Flyers beat the Bruins in the first game 4–1, the Capitals in the second game 3–1, and the Lightning in the third game 4–1 to claim the number 1 seed in the Eastern Conference for the first time since the 1999–2000 season.
+The Flyers entered the 2020 playoffs "bubble" in Toronto as the fourth seed in the Eastern Conference, meaning they had clinched a playoff appearance and were to play in a seeding round-robin between the top four teams of the conference.
+The Flyers beat the Bruins in the first game 4–1, the Capitals in the second game 3–1, and the Lightning in the third game 4–1 to claim the number first seed in the conference for the first time since the 1999–2000 season.
 Despite high expectations after sweeping the round-robin play, going 0 for 11 on the power play was a detriment to the team's play.
-Regardless, they went into the first round against the 12-seed Canadiens, who had beat the 5-seed Penguins in the qualifying series, with much confidence.
-The Flyers jumped to a 3–1 series lead behind young goalie Carter Hart, who recorded two consecutive shutouts in Games 3 and 4.
-Montreal won Game 5 to extend their season, but the Flyers went on to win the series in six games.
+Regardless, they went into the first round against the 12th-seeded Canadiens, who had beat the fifth-seeded Penguins in the qualifying series, with much confidence.
+The Flyers jumped to a 3–1 series lead behind young goaltender Carter Hart, who recorded two consecutive shutouts in games 3 and 4.
+Montreal won game five to extend their season, but the Flyers went on to win the series in six games.
 In the second round against the New York Islanders, the Flyers fell behind 3–1 in the series partially due to lack of production from the top two lines.
-The Flyers would rally to tie the series with an overtime win in Game 5 and a double-overtime win in Game 6, but the Islanders shut out the Flyers 4–0 in Game 7 to end their season.
+The Flyers would rally to tie the series with an overtime win in game five and a double-overtime win in game six, but the Islanders shut out the Flyers 4–0 in game seven to end their season.

 Despite having lost in the playoffs, the team had very high expectations entering the 2020–21 season.
 The NHL did not begin the season until January 13, 2021, due to the ongoing global pandemic.
 NHL divisions would be temporarily realigned due to travel restrictions, placing the Flyers in the East Division.
 The team managed to finish the first month of play tied for first place in the league, with a 7–2–1 record.
 However things began to unravel as the season continued.
 The team fell out of playoff contention by early March and would finish the season with the most goals scored against in the league.
 Management vowed to address the issues the team had suffered during the season by making several trades and free agent signings.
-On July 17, 2021, the team traded Nolan Patrick and Philippe Myers to the Nashville Predators in exchange for defenceman Ryan Ellis.
-The following week the team traded for defenceman Rasmus Ristolainen from the Buffalo Sabres in exchange for Robert Hägg, a 2021 first round pick, and a 2023 second round pick; and traded Jakub Voráček to the Columbus Blue Jackets for forward Cam Atkinson.
-The team also signed veteran defenceman Keith Yandle, back up goalie Martin Jones and forward Derick Brassard to short term deals.
+On July 17, 2021, the team traded Nolan Patrick and Philippe Myers to the Nashville Predators in exchange for defenseman Ryan Ellis.
+The following week the team traded for defenseman Rasmus Ristolainen from the Buffalo Sabres in exchange for Robert Hagg, a 2021 first-round pick, and a 2023 second-round pick; and traded Voracek back to the Columbus Blue Jackets for forward Cam Atkinson.
+The team also signed veteran defenseman Keith Yandle, back up goaltender Martin Jones and forward Derick Brassard to short-term deals.